ssDaNTeZss/Project52/src/main/webapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.

+## Development server and JSON Server

+Run `concurrently "ng serve --configuration es5" "json-server --watch db.json"` for a dev server and JSON Server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.